-The core beliefs type 1s struggle with as a part of the anger triad is that if you aren’t perfect and uphold the world’s perfection, they will be harmed.
+The core belief type 1s struggles with as a part of the anger triad is that if you aren’t perfect and uphold the world’s perfection, you will be harmed.

-Type 1s feel into their anger in order to deal with it yet don’t express it.
-They believe they are the only one who will uphold perfection and harbor their resentment at as if it is a burden to bear.
+Type 1s feel their anger to deal with it yet don’t express it.
+They believe they are the only ones who will uphold perfection and harbor their resentment as if it is a burden to bear.

-This leads them to being bitter, critical, and harsh on themselves and others because they believe they deserve to be resentful.
+This leads them to be bitter, critical, and harsh on themselves and others because they believe they deserve to be resentful.

 1s feel that the second they let themselves relax, they will be harmed, betrayed, and abandoned.